David North (character): Legacy Virus

 Maverick swiftly contracted the Legacy Virus.
 This development brought about the random return of his powers but also a loss of energy and horrible scarring all over his body.
 He tried to convince Wolverine to kill him, but Wolverine refused.
-Maverick decided to make the best of it, and "fight the good fight."
-His health declining, he travelled the world from safe house to safe house, using his savings to procure treatment for his infection.
+Maverick decided to make the best of it and "fight the good fight."
+His health declining, he traveled the world from safe house to safe house, using his savings to procure treatment for his infection.

 During this time, he recruited a very unstable Wolverine to help him rescue Deadpool.
 Maverick was attacked by a group led by Slayback at his Manhattan safe house.
 Maverick managed to escape to the X-Mansion and spent several hours in a coma.
-After coming to, Maverick revealed that he and Deadpool had been targeted because both were mutants with healing factors taken from Wolverine's DNA template.
+After coming to, Maverick revealed that he and Deadpool had been targeted because both were mutants with healing factors taken from Wolverine's D.N.A. template.
 Maverick felt they would soon come for Wolverine directly.
-Deadpool was being experimented on in an attempt to create a cure for the Legacy Virus.
+Deadpool was being experimented on to create a cure for the Legacy Virus.
 Maverick and Wolverine located and rescued Deadpool.
 It was later discovered by Beast that Deadpool's body could not generate a cure.

 While in New York, he saved a fellow Legacy Virus-positive mutant, teenager Chris Bradley and his family from an attack by the Friends of Humanity.
 The FOH retaliated by firebombing Bradley's home, spurring Maverick to use his connections to relocate the Bradley family to Florida under aliases.
-He also got Chris medical treatment and set his parents up with new jobs.
+He also received Chris's medical treatment and set his parents up with new jobs.

 He then left for Canada.
-While there, former KGB agent and mutant telepath Elena Ivanova found him, demanding he helps her track down Sabretooth, who had killed her mother during his Weapon X years.
+While there, former K.G.B. agent and mutant telepath Elena Ivanova found him, demanding he help her track down Sabretooth, who had killed her mother during his Weapon X years.
 Before he could answer her, they were attacked by Omega Red, who had tracked Ivanova to Maverick in hopes of recovering the carbonadium synthesizer.
 With the help of John Wraith, they succeeded in keeping the device away from the villain.